terraform-ibm-modules/terraform-ibm-landing-zone-vpc/examples/existing_vpc/README.md

-# Existing VPC and subnets Example
+# Existing VPC and Subnets Example

 An example of calling the module with an existing VPC and subnets.